Wintermute0110/NARS/README.md

 =========================

-**NARS Advanced ROM Sorting (NARS)** is a set of Python scripts that allows you to filter your ROM collections to remove unwanted ROMs from Kodi's launcher plugins like *Advanced Launcher*, *ROM Collection Browser*, or any other front-end.
-If the ROM collections are updated or a new version of the emulators installed (which may require some new ROMs to be updated) **NARS** is able to synchronise the ROM directories of your HTPC quickly and effectively. **NARS** includes three programs
+**NARS Advanced ROM Sorting (NARS)** is a set of Python scripts that allows you to filter your ROM collections to remove unwanted ROMs.
+If the ROM collections are updated or a new version of the emulators installed (which may require some new ROMs to be updated) **NARS** is able to synchronise the ROM directories quickly. **NARS** includes two components:

 - `nars-console` filters a ROM collection with No-Intro names and copies the filtered list to the destination directory of your choice.
 Multiple ROM